Sycamore0/Cmdids_Extraction_Tool/README.md

 EN|[中文](README_zh-cn.md)
+# JS to TS
+Well,maybe it is useless.
 # Cmdids Extraction Tool
 This is a Genshin cmdids Extraction Tool.
 Warning: Please put all proto files in./proto/ directory, otherwise the tool will not run.